rkgofiitk/academic-issues.github.io/Topics/internationalStudentsMix.md

 technical education headed by Prof Nalini Ranjan Sarkar.
 I am also certain that IISc has such a forward looking SoP on admitting international students.
 But over the years, the govt of the day tampered with administrative autonomy and sought to place pliable directors and appointed persons of questionable credentials as the Chairpersons of IITs.
 Even some of the educationists who were board chairpersons of different IITs tried to tinker IITs by micro-managing through the directors.
-So, on paper, everything looks fine.
-Yet things are not conducive for admission of International students.
+So, on the paper, everything looks fine.
+Yet things are not conducive for admittance of International students.
 With or without NEP, no educational institute will ever become immune from external tinkering.
 There is also an amount of rigidity among educationists, which prevented glasnost in engineering education.
 The less is said about the state universities, the better it is.
 The state Universities are under the direct control of the state govts, which never allows universities to frame their policies.
 Odisha, for example, has turned state universities into an extended